Co-Optimizing Distributed Energy Resources in Linear Complexity under Net Energy Metering: Benefits of Co-optimization

 \subsubsection{Simulation settings}

-Starting the daily schedule at midnight, we set the initial storage SoC to empty ($s_0=0$kWh).
-This is reasonable for small battery size implementations where the battery is likely to be depleted and recharge only occurs when the renewables become available.
-The battery max SoC limit was set to $B=13.5$ kWh.
+Starting the daily schedule at midnight, we set the initial storage SoC to empty with $s=0$ (kWh).
+Setting $s=0$ (kWh) puts the myopic co-optimization algorithm in the disadvantaged position of violating the sufficient optimality condition from the first interval.
+This setting might not be the case in practice, so we only consider it when we evaluate the performance of the MCO.
+We consider different, more practical, initial SoC when we study prosumer benefits in Sec.\ref{subsec:numBenefits}.
+The battery max SoC limit was set to $B=13.5$ (kWh).
 The export rate was assumed to be $\bm{\pi^-}=0.4 \bm{\pi^+_{\mbox{ OFF}}}$.
 Using the renewable PV historical data, we compute the hourly mean and variance representing an average summer day.
 The renewables profile random vector is then generated from a normal distribution with the calculated mean and variance.
+For MCO, realizations of renewables were generated one sample at a time, and the storage control and consumption decisions were computed and implemented sequentially.
+Note that the renewables underlying probability distribution is not needed here.
+For MPC, renewables were also generated one sample at a time and a forecast of renewables in the future $M=4$ intervals was made.
+An $M$-interval one-shot scheduling optimization was implemented based on a convex relaxation of $\Pc$ in (7), giving a slight advantage of MPC over MCO.
+The decision of the immediate scheduling interval was implemented sequentially.